abdulirfan3/StorageGatewaySnapshot/README.md

 AWS Policy used by these script should have following allowed:

-storagegateway list-volume
+-storagegateway list-volume
-storagegateway list-tags-for-resource
+-storagegateway list-tags-for-resource
-storagegateway create-snapshot
+-storagegateway create-snapshot
-storagegateway list-gateways
+-storagegateway list-gateways
-ec2 create-tags
+-ec2 create-tags
-ec2 describe-snapshots
+-ec2 describe-snapshots
-ec2 describe-tags
+-ec2 describe-tags
-ec2 copy-snapshot
+-ec2 copy-snapshot
-ec2 delete-snapshot
+-ec2 delete-snapshot

+Altough Storage Gateway lets you schedule snapshot on regular basis but there is nothing to copy it to DR Region if required